MathewSachin/MathewSachin.GitHub.io/blog/_posts/2016-11-5-chrome-dino-hack.md

   - /blog/2026/03/07/edit-webpage-inspect-element
 ---

+> All hacks updated as of 8th March 2026 based on game changes.
+Setting current score hack removed for now.

 *Tired of just jumping over cacti?
 Let’s take it to the next level with some simple hacks you can try right in your browser!*

 ## 🕹️ What is the Chrome Dino Game?